Rachel, Nevada: Mid-air collision

 On July 10, 1986, at about 4:10 pm, two F-16s of the Norwegian Air Force collided in mid-air while participating in Red Flag exercises near Rachel.
 One of them crashed within Rachel, only 25 yd from the edge of a mobile home park.
 The pilot of the downed fighter had ejected safely before the crash, and the other F-16 made it back to Nellis Air Force Base.
 The pilot of the downed F-16 suffered only minor injuries, and was transported from the crash site within 20 minutes of the incident by a U.S. Air Force helicopter.

-Recent events
+Events

 In 1995, the Rachel Baptist Mission moved into a permanent building at the same site that it had occupied previously.

 In 2006, KFC created a giant company logo on the ground at the north edge of Rachel and claimed it to be the first logo visible from space.
 Constructed in early November, it took six days to assemble the 65,000 colored tiles on 87500 sqft of flat desert terrain.
 The logo also had a hidden message on the tie area of the logo that featured an impostor colonel holding a sign over his head, reading "Finger Lickin' Good".
 The logo was removed in mid-2007.